hardenedlinux/harbian-qa/syzkaller/kstat_demo/README.md

 parse/parse.go is only for making the socket state readable.
 Modify it refer to you ebpf text as your will.

 ## Example
+pipe_monitor can run well with patched syzkaller( patch_executor_pipe.patch).
+Without any different compared to original syzkaller's using.
+But you need write your ebpf to collect state.
+This is a example run patched execproc( patch_for_syz_executor.patch) with shm_monitor.
 ```
 # bin/linux_amd64/syz-execprog -executor=./bin/linux_amd64/syz-executor -cover=1 -threaded=0 -procs=1 --debug 06def8c2645148cb881aff26e222a886db9e1d72
 2019/01/09 04:34:14 parsed 1 programs